Festival Meeting Brno

 As part of the festival program, we will recall the legacy of outstanding figures such as the “Father of Genetics” and Brno Abbot Gregor Johann Mendel, the nun and martyr Marie Restituta Kafka, the writer Marie von Ebner-Eschenbach, and Albert Einstein’s friend, the logician Kurt Gödel.

-Also linked to the theme of self-reflection is the pilgrimage of reconciliation, which we will organize on Saturday 23 May and where we will highlight a cooperation with the partner city of Leipzig this year.
+Also linked to the theme of self-reflection is the pilgrimage of reconciliation, which we will organize on Saturday 12 September 2020.